How will Chinese Medicine help me resolve my menopause symptoms?

 Why do I still have hot flushes after 2 years?

 Your energy can get stuck, even though you've got this far through the Menopause heat symptoms carry their own set of issues.
 In that you're still hot, processes in your body don't work as fluently as they should, one of these is the Liver.
 A liver that is struggling to cleanse your blood is one that is going to heat up causing the flushes and sweats.
-Through the Menopause a lot of the symptoms can be relieved by detoxing the liver.
-The main way to help your liver overnight is to cut out the carbs and sugars in your evening meal - Read my 'Take the Heat Out of Your Night Sweats' You can download it HERE.
+Through the Menopause a lot of the symptoms can be relieved by detoxing the liver, and this will also support your heart health which is compromised at this time and possibly for the future.
+Start now on regaining your health, as your flushes subside this will be an indication you're coming back into optimal health.
+Book a consultation to help you understand and resolve this.

 Can you help me if I've had a Hysterectomy?

 Yes, depending on your age as to whether you are offered HRT, and it'll be appropriate to take it under the age of 51.
 Having a hysterectomy causes an instant Menopause and you can suddenly have the symptoms of the Perimenopause and the heat of the later Menopause all at once, it is a time when your body can go into shock with the upheaval and you are left with emotional upheaval too; I can help with all the symptoms you're experiencing with therapy, or consultation.
 If you would like support with exercise and your pelvis click here

 Can you help me if I'm on HRT?